Introduction: The Power of Influence and Leadership

 6. Do Not Fear Failure

+Failure is a stepping stone to greatness, and Oprah embraced setbacks as learning opportunities.
 Oprah worked in a world pre-dominated by white males.
 She used every failure as a stepping-stone to success, undeterred by harassment and sexism, which she too had to face in her life at some point or the other.
 She never felt the need to follow norms or be in agreement to everything to please anybody.

-7. Let Go Of The Past
+7. Let Go of the Past

+Oprah consistently encouraged people to release negativity and move forward.
 In the three decades of her show, Oprah always exhorted women to let go of their past and to get moving to make the change they wanted in their lives – to fully live in the present.
 Having seen the worst of life, she was always optimistic and refused to be cowed down by obstacles.

 8. Accept Yourself